jaxcore/bumblebee/README.md

 Bumblebee builds upon these by making them easier to use and tying them together into an integrated voice application API.
 Because these systems run locally without any cloud services, stand-alone privacy-focused always-on voice applications can finally be realized.
-And as you will see, they are both ***EASIER*** and ***MORE FUN*** to write than you think.

 The Bumblebee project includes a voice app server console ([bumblebee-electron-app](bumblebee-electron-app)), which automatically installs and sets up DeepSpeech, and runs the bumblebee websocket service that voice assistants can connect to.
+The voice applications run independently of the bumblebee server, and use a websocket client API to connect and communicate by receiving speech-to-text results and hotword commands, or issuing text-to-speech instructions.

-The voice assistants and the applications run independently of the bumblebee server, and use a websocket client API to connect, and add new assistants or applications.
-There are limitless ways to expand Bumblebee's capabilities by write applications that control devices or services on a home network, retrieve data from the internet, and anything else you can think of.
+There are limitless ways to expand Bumblebee's capabilities by writing new applications that control devices or services on a home network, retrieve data from the internet, and anything else you can think of.
+And as you will see, they are both ***EASIER*** and ***MORE FUN*** to write than you think.

 ## Install